sara-ismail/stereoVision/README.md

 I followed the [RICOH THETA Development on Linux](https://codetricity.github.io/theta-linux/ "RICOH THETA Development on Linux") website to set up the software.

-- I first tried to utilize v4l2loopback, however, the cameras could't stream through /dev/video, so I went with [gstthetauvc](https://github.com/nickel110/gstthetauvc "gstthetauvc") instead.
+- I first tried to utilize v4l2loopback, however, the cameras couldn't stream through /dev/video, so I went with [gstthetauvc](https://github.com/nickel110/gstthetauvc "gstthetauvc") instead.

 **NOTE:** the README.md file of the [gstthetauvc](https://github.com/nickel110/gstthetauvc "gstthetauvc") repo states that compiling libuvc is a prerequisite,